What is an End of Life Doula

-We are sensitive to practical and emotional (plus spiritual if important) needs.
 We are a consistent and compassionate presence with knowledge, experience and understanding.
 This supports those that we are alongside to exercise choice about where and how they are cared for.
-We facilitate an end of life that it is as peaceful, graceful, meaningful and dignified as it can be.
+We facilitate an end of life that it is as peaceful, meaningful and dignified as it can be.

-Another important aspect to our role is to be available to people at any stage in their lives to share our knowledge and provide guidance on death and dying - our aim is to bring dying ‘home’ in our Communities as we believe it is all of our business and not the sole preserve of experts and professionals.
-We work in communities in so many other ways – providing information and guidance to demystify Living Wills, Advance Decisions (known as Advance Directives in Scotland), funeral arrangements, bereavement and grief support, navigating through the labyrinth of health, social care and government agencies and so on.
+Another important aspect of our role is to be available to people at any stage in their lives to share our knowledge and provide guidance on death and dying.
+Our aim is to bring dying ‘home’ in our communities as we believe it is all of our business and not the sole preserve of experts and professionals.
+We work in our communities in many ways, including providing information and guidance around Advance Planning, funeral arrangements, bereavement and grief support, and assisting people to navigate health, social care and government agencies.

-- Be an advocate when wishes need to be upheld
+- Be an advocate when your wishes need to be upheld

-- Have conversations so death is approached without fear or loneliness
+- Open up conversations so death is approached with reduced fear or loneliness